luciusmagn/magnusi.tech/posts/huoh.md

 They are a novelty as well, of course.
 The temples of the specs are adorned on one side with a cracked skull and, on the other, with a Rubik's cube.

-An artist had them custom made decades ago.
-The Rubik's cube is the representation of the infinity of problems, since there is thousands times more configurations than grains of sand on Earth.
+An artist had them custom-made decades ago.
+The Rubik's cube is the representation of the infinity of problems, since there are thousands times more configurations than grains of sand on Earth.

 The cracked skull resembles the ancient supercontinent of Pangaea.
 It reminds of the last time